corda/corda/README.md

 ## Contributing

+Corda is an open-source project and contributions are welcome!

-We welcome contributions to Corda!
-Please see our [CONTRIBUTING.md](./CONTRIBUTING.md).
+To find out how to contribute, please see our [contributing docs](https://docs.corda.net/head/contributing-index.html).

 ## License